cmgriffin/avr/README.md

-# AVR_libs
+# AVR
-Collection of libraries and snippets for working with AVR microcontrollers.
+Collection of libraries and small projects from working with AVR microcontrollers.
+With libaries that are hardware independant an effort was made to keep them compatible with Arduino.

 * gpio.h - a struct based collection of defines and functions for working the AVR GPIO
     * Configuring pin(s) direction: GPIO_setdir, GPIO_setDirLogical, GPIO_setDir, GPIO_setInput, GPIO_setOutput